 Our business exposes us to potential liability risks that are inherent in the manufacturing, marketing and sale of medical device products.
 We may be held liable if the CyberKnife system causes injury or death or is found otherwise unsuitable during usage.
 Our products incorporate sophisticated components and computer software.
 Complex software can contain errors, particularly when first introduced.
 In addition, new products or enhancements may contain undetected errors or performance problems that, despite testing, are discovered only after installation.
 Because our products are designed to be used to perform complex surgical procedures, defects could result in a number of complications, some of which could be serious and could harm or kill patients.
 Any weaknesses in training and services associated with our products may also be subject to product liability lawsuits.
 It is also possible that defects in the design, manufacture or labeling of our products might necessitate a product recall or other field corrective action, which may result in warranty claims beyond our expectations and may harm our reputation and create bad publicity.
 A product liability claim, regardless of its merit or eventual outcome, could result in significant legal defense costs.
 The coverage limits of our insurance policies may not be adequate to cover future claims.
 If sales of our products increase or we suffer future product liability claims, we may be unable to maintain product liability insurance in the future at satisfactory rates or with adequate amounts.
-A product liability claim, any product recalls or other field actions or excessive warranty claims, whether arising from defects in design or manufacture or labeling, could negatively affect our sales or require a change in the design, manufacturing process or the indications for which the CyberKnife system may be used, any of which could harm our reputation and bu siness and result in a decline in revenue.
+A product liability claim, any product recalls or other field actions or excessive warranty claims, whether arising from defects in design or manufacture or labeling, could negatively affect our sales or require a change in the design, manufacturing process or the indications for which the CyberKnife system may be used, any of which could harm our reputation and business and result in a decline in revenue.

 In addition, if a product we designed or manufactured is defective, whether due to design or manufacturing, or labeling defects, improper use of the product or other reasons, we may be required to notify regulatory authorities and/or to recall the product, possibly at our expense.
 We have voluntarily conducted recalls and product corrections in the past.
-Accuray submitted one recall report to the FDA during the fiscal quarter ended December 31, 2010, relating to evaluation of treatment plans generated on the CyberKnife system.
-Accuray's user manuals have been revised to include additional warnings and instructions, and letters were issued to all existing users to provide such additional warnings and instructions.
-The costs associated with this recall were immaterial.
+There were no recalls during the fiscal quarter ended March 31, 2011.
 A required notification to a regulatory authority or recall could result in an investigation by regulatory authorities of our products, which could in turn result in required recalls, restrictions on the sale of the products or other civil or criminal penalties.
 The adverse publicity resulting from any of these actions could cause customers to review and potentially terminate their relationships with us.
 These investigations or recalls, especially if accompanied by unfavorable publicity or termination of customer contracts, could result in our incurring substantial costs, losing revenues and damaging our reputation, each of which would harm our business.